osrf/TSC-RMW-Reports/README.md

 ### 2.2.1 Experiments with Lost Packets or Latency at 54Mbps Bandwidth

 This plot shows several poorly performing cases with the mininet bandwidth set at 54Mbps.
-Each label across the X-axis describes the percentage loss and the size of the message.
-For example, "L:0/PointCloud512k" shows the results from losing 0% of the packets with a 512k message size and 54Mbps bandwidth cap.
+Each label across the X-axis describes the simulated packet loss percentage and the size of the message.
+For example, "L:0/PointCloud512k" shows the results from simulating 0% packet loss with a 512k message size and 54Mbps bandwidth cap.
 The top plot shows the mean latency to receive the messages, while the bottom plot shows what percent of the messages were lost.
 It should be noted that only poorly-performing cases are illustrated here; see the Appendix for all of the data, including the successful ones.
-For this plot, Quality of Service options of best-effort, keep last, and a depth of 10 were used.
+For this plot, Quality of Service options of reliable, keep last, and a history depth of 10 were used.

 ![Build Farm performance by message type](./galactic/plots/PoorPerformersBW54.png)